U.S. Permanent Residents

 International applicants must have an undergraduate degree from a regionally accredited US college or university prior to applying in order to be considered for admission.

-We regret that we are currently unable to consider international applicants who do not have an undergraduate degree from a regionally accredited US college or university.
+We regret that we are currently unable to consider international applicants who do not have, or have in progress, an undergraduate degree from a regionally accredited US college or university.
+Students with a degree in progress must be scheduled to complete the degree by July 15th of their matriculating year.

 International Student Visas